adamcatto/adamcatto.github.io/_pages/books.md

 * Nonviolent Communication (Marshall Rosenberg)

-* Resilience: The Science of Masting Life's Greatest Challenges (Steven M. S    outhwick and Dennis Charney)
+* Resilience: The Science of Masting Life's Greatest Challenges (Steven M. Southwick and Dennis Charney)

 ### Academia / Career

 * Next Gen PhD: A Guide to Career Paths in Science (Melanie V. Sinche)

 * A PhD Is Not Enough: A Guide To Survival In Science (Peter J. Feibelman)

+* Letters to a Young Scientist (EO Wilson)

+* Make it Clear (Patrick Henry Winston)

 ### Biography / Memoir